CTSRD-CHERI/morello-early-performance-results/src/future-work/README.md

 as investigating (and adjusting) additional microarchitectural data structures that were left unchanged from the Neoverse N1 design.

-* Develop and publicize a model based on performance counters for estimating performance overhead contributions from various essential and non-essential factors on Morello.
+* Developing and publicizing a model based on performance counters for estimating performance overhead contributions from various essential and non-essential factors on Morello.
 This may make it easier to estimate potential performance behavior for future